Ecosystem Management Decision Support: Development partners

 EMDS was originally developed by the United States Forest Service.
 The Redlands Institute of the University of Redlands developed and maintained EMDS from 2005 until mid 2014 when the university closed the Redlands Institute.
-Support and development of EMDS was then transferred to Mountain View Business Group where one of the principal programmers was able to find a new home.
+Support and development of EMDS was transferred to Mountain View Business Group where one of the principal programmers was able to find a new home.
 Development continues with support from Rules of Thumb, Inc. and InfoHarvest, Inc..
 Logic Programming Associates (London, UK) joined the EMDS development group in 2013, bringing VisiRule and their expertise in Prolog programming into the mix.
 An area of immediate interest for further research and development based on this new expertise is the possibility for implementing natural language generators in EMDS that can interact with the analytical products and maps from NetWeaver and CDP, and render all of this complexity into easy-to-understand executive summaries.
 The most recent addition to the EMDS development group is BayesFusion, LLC, which brings a customized version of its SMILE engine for running GeNIe Bayesian network applications to the EMDS environment.